 If you would like more information about alcohol and illegal substances the University has developed a moodle to provide students with advice and guidance about safe drinking and illegal drugs.

 The University takes all reasonable measures within its powers to discourage the use of illegal drugs and psychoactive substances amongst its students.
 We remind students that possession of illegal substances is a criminal offence and that possession with intent to supply is a more serious offence.

 It is the University's policy not to tolerate the use of illegal substances on its land or in its buildings.
 To do so would constitute a criminal offence.
 Students found to be using or in possession of or knowingly allowing any illegal substance, including cannabis, to be used in contravention of this policy, will face disciplinary action.

-The University's Regulations are clear about disciplinary outcomes should you be found in possession, use or supply of illegal substances and these are published under both Regulation 23 Student Disciplinary Offences Section 5 and Regulation 27 On-Campus Residential Accommodation Section 5.
+The University's Regulations are clear about disciplinary outcomes should you be found in possession, use or supply of illegal substances and these are published under both Regulation 23 Student Discipline Section 5 and Regulation 27 On-Campus Residential Accommodation Section 5.

 Major offences against the University's Disciplinary Regulations, such as assault, sometimes lead to students being rusticated (excluded from their studies for one year).
 These offences are often committed under the influence of alcohol.
 Students should be aware that the University does not regard drunkenness as reducing the gravity of such offences.

 If you are a student who is in recovery in relation to former use of alcohol and / or drugs you may wish to contact the University's Wellbeing Support Services for further guidance and confidential advice.